Nimbochromis

-Nimbochromis is a small genus of haplochromine cichlids mostly endemic to Lake Malawi in East Africa.
-They are known as sleeper cichlids or kaligono ("sleepers" in Chichewa) due to their unique hunting behaviour.

-These piscivorous species are often seen lying motionless on the lake bottom near rocks where mbuna live, even adopting an unusual sideways position rarely seen in living fish.
-If smaller fishes approach, the Nimbochromis will "wake up" and try to seize them.
-Their coloration has an irregular dark cloudy pattern on lighter background; for one thing, this provides camouflage, but it is also suspected that it is - at least in some - evolving into aggressive mimicry (apparent death) by imitating a rotting fish carcass and thus luring scavengers to their demise.
+Nimbochromis is a genus of haplochromine cichlids mostly endemic to Lake Malawi in East Africa.
+They are known as sleeper cichlids or kaligono ("sleepers" in Chichewa) due to their unique hunting behaviour: these piscivorous species are often seen lying motionless on the lake bottom near rocks where mbuna live, even adopting an unusual sideways position rarely seen in living fish.
+When smaller fish approach, the Nimbochromis will "wake up" and try to seize them from ambush.
+Their coloration has an irregular dark cloudy pattern on lighter background (giving them their generic name) which provides camouflage, but it is also suspected that it is - at least in some species - evolving into aggressive mimicry (apparent death) by imitating a rotting fish carcass and thus luring scavengers to their demise.

 Species

 There are currently five recognized species in this genus: